trecetp/rpi-ramdisk/README.md

 # RPi Ramdisk

-Builds a raspbian-based ramdisk environment for Raspberry Pi.
+Builds a raspbian-based ramdisk environment for migrate raspbian to BalenaOS

 The ramdisks are loaded fully into RAM at boot time, after which the SD card is not touched.
-This means the SD card is extremely unlikely to become corrupted.
-It also means any changes made on the live system are wiped after a reboot, so the ramdisk must be customized for its task during the build process.

 ## Build Dependencies

+## Submodules

+This repository uses git submodules.
+Clone with `--recursive` or after cloning the repository run:

+    git submodule update --init --recursive

+Note that shallow cloning usually won't be possible because most of the upstream repositories do not allow shallow cloning arbitrary commits, only the tips of branches and tags.

 ### Pydo